 When responses were aligned at the button press, neurons were found that showed differential activity between target-present trials and target-absent trials [1].
 Black lines represent the onset and offset of the search cue [2].

 LAB MEDIA: Figure 3CD – Authors, please provide a version of only the C and D panels of figure 3, without the “C” and “D” labels.
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
 Video editors, please emphasize the grey lines as “aligned with the button press” is narrated.
+The new figure has been uploaded.

 LAB MEDIA: Figure 3CD – Video editors, please emphasize the black lines.